 $300 – $1,800

 Annual costs for rearing a Green Cheek Conure may not go so high, especially if you have insurance coverage.
 However, expect to spend some money on your bird throughout the year, and if she’s worth it, why not?

-You have to spend on the right kind of diet.
+You have to spend money on the right kind of diet.
 However, if you buy in bulk, you can get food at a cheaper price, then freeze it for use as needed.
 For vegetables, if you are near a farmers market, you may be in some luck.

-Vet and medicine may be a little costly, especially if the bird needs frequent vet visits.
+Vet care and medicine may be a little costly, especially if the bird needs frequent vet visits.
 It would be helpful to use a good insurance cover to help with the bill.